 Unfortunately, Creature Control does not currently have the facilities or the licensing to rehabilitate wounded animals.
 If you have a wounded animal, please contact your local animal control or humane society for assistance.

 The principles for humane animal control are different from pest control.
 We certainly do not live trap and relocate earwigs, cockroaches or bed bugs.
 Effective pest control means extermination of unwanted insect populations.
-The only exception is honey bees, which we always attempt to extract alive and relocate to a local bee keeper.
+The only exception is honey bees, which we work together with local bee keepers to assist in relocation.
 Honey bees are important to our ecosystem and the prevalence of colony collapse disorder (CCD), an unexplained condition that is wiping out honey bees across the nation.
 Other than honey bees, our strategy with insects is to terminate them.

 Even so, Creature Control utilizes the principles of Integrated Pest Management (IPM) in all of our insect treatments.
 IPM is an approach to pest control that emphasizes environmental modifications and very specific, targeted pesticide applications for a holistic approach to pest control – as opposed to blanket bombing an entire house, massive fumigation with foggers, etc. * Whenever possible, our technicians concentrate the pesticide application to the specific areas infested using the minimum amount of pesticide necessary to solve the problem.
 All pesticide applications are meticulously recorded; what was sprayed, where, and what quantity.
 Creature Control also uses pesticides made from natural sources, such as pyrethrins and cedar oil, whenever possible.

 There is no such thing as a “safe pesticide” after all, pesticides are made to kill insects and pests.
 Creature Control strives to make our pest applications as nonintrusive as possible and educate you on ways to modify your environment to reduce the conditions conducive to pest infestations.